gmr/tinman/README.md

 section of the document.

 #### Example Configuration
-The following is an example tinman application configuration:
+The following is a "full" example tinman application configuration:

     %YAML 1.2
     ---